richardgaywood/paydata.org/content/sprawlrunners/chargen.md

 ### Adept powers

-Adept powers work similarly to
+Adept powers work similarly to Implant Points.
+You get Chi Points with your Arcane Background edge, and more via other edges.
+Then you spend those points on powers.